Skip to main content

-from within.
-Whatever you eat will reflect on your entire body’s general
+Healthy diets are needed to produce healthy and strong locks from within.
+Whatever you eat will reflect on your entire body’s general health, including your hair.

 In our previous post, we’ve presented you with a one-week vegan meal plan that’s laden with nutrition for your hair.
-Now, we continue with our meal
+Now, we continue with our meal plan series with this 7-day diet plan designed for vegetarians.

-foods.
+Vegans and vegetarians share the same love for plant-based foods.
 These foods are indeed loaded with plenty of nutrients to nourish the hair from deep within the follicular and cellular levels.

-The two diets also do not consume animal meat in their food
+The two diets also do not consume animal meat in their food lists.
+However, vegetarians do not have particular restrictions on eating products that come from animals such as dairy, cheeses, and eggs.

-vegetarians and list down delicious recipes that will last you for a week.
-And
+Now, we’ll delve further into the classifications of vegetarians and list down delicious recipes that will last you for a week.
+And of course, these yummy dishes are all hair-friendly as always!

 Vegetarian Diet Types